UNDERSEA EXPEDITIONS LLC.

 Koh Tachai: This island is famous for its pinnacle dive site, known by many as Twin Peaks, as well as more relaxed reef diving on the North Reef and South Reef.
 Normally, turtles, barracuda, pipe fish, and nudibranchs can be found here.
 There is also a chance to see bigger species in this area like manta rays and whale sharks, especially from late January until April.

 Richelieu Rock: This limestone pinnacle was allegedly named by Jacques Cousteau after Cardinal Richelieu due to the similarity to the colour of his gown as there are gorgeous purple dendronephthya soft corals covering most of the pinnacle.
 There are other areas covered in magnificent sea anemones as well.
 Barely breaking the surface at low tide, this horseshoe-shaped outcropping, slopes steeply to a sandy bottom at 18 to 35 meters (60-120 Ft).
 This site offers great diversity for such a small and isolated spot.
 It also offers excellent multi-level diving and, because it’s a high-profile reef, there’s always sheltered areas to hide from current.
-The marine life is prolific and includes amongst, many other things; pharaoh cuttlefish, large octopuses, all five varieties of anemone fish of the Andaman Sea, variety of moray eels, ornate ghost pipefish, smashing mantis shrimp, harlequin shrimp, tigertail seahorses, Spanish mackerel, frogfish, many schooling snappers and occasional sightings of manta rays and whale sharks.
+The marine life is prolific and includes amongst, many other things; pharaoh cuttlefish, large octopuses, all five varieties of anemone fish of the Andaman Sea, variety of moray eels, ornate ghost pipefish, smashing mantis shrimp, harlequin shrimp, tigertail seahorses, Spanish mackerel, frogfish, many schooling snappers and occasional sightings of manta rays and whale sharks

 Itinerary and dive site selection are always subject to modification